Understanding the Art of Portrait: Techniques and Styles Explained

 Gallery Access and Future Updates

 Gallery access stays live for a set period after delivery.
 New employees can be photographed to match earlier sessions.
 Additional crops or retouching can be requested.
-That is one way we keep your portrait collection useful as your team changes.
+That is one way to keep your portrait collection useful as your team changes.

 Booking, Timing, And Next Steps